freedomofpress/securedrop/CONTRIBUTING.md

 For translators, see the [Translator Guide](https://developers.securedrop.org/en/latest/translations.html) to learn how to get started with SecureDrop translations in our [translation portal](https://weblate.securedrop.org/).

-We also have a public [Gitter channel](https://gitter.im/freedomofpress/securedrop) and a [public Discourse forum](https://forum.securedrop.org/) where you can discuss SecureDrop and ask questions.
+We also have a public [Gitter channel](https://gitter.im/freedomofpress/securedrop) where you can discuss SecureDrop and ask questions.